azimuttapp/azimutt/libs/serde-aml/docs/README.md

 ## Relations

-[Relations](./relation.md) can model references, like foreign keys, or source for lineage, depending how you want to use them.
+[Relations](./relation.md) can model references, like foreign keys, or source for lineage, depending on how you want to use them.

 They mostly use the `->` symbol in entity definition (like used above) but can also be defined standalone with the `rel` keyword and use other cardinality with `--` for [one-to-one](./relation.md#one-to-one) and `<>` for [many-to-many](./relation.md#many-to-many).